-- If the current device is a shared memory device, no action is taken.
-The C acc_copyin returns the incoming pointer. - If the data is present, a present increment action with the dynamic reference count is performed.
-The C acc_copyin returns a pointer to the existing device memory. - Otherwise, a copyin action with the appropriate reference count is performed.
+- If the data is in shared memory, no action is taken.
+The C acc_copyin returns the incoming pointer. - If the data is present in the current device memory, a present increment action with the dynamic reference counter is performed.
+The Cacc_copyin returns a pointer to the existing device memory. - Otherwise, a copyin action with the appropriate reference counter is performed.
 The C acc_copyin returns the device address of the newly allocated memory.